-Applications are typically due 6 months to a year prior to the program start date and some programs have academic or linguistic prerequisites that must be satisfied in advance.
+Applications for study abroad are typically due 6 months to a year prior to the program start date and some programs have academic or language prerequisites that must be satisfied in advance.
 Please check the BSA website for guidance on how to apply: http://studyabroad.berkeley.edu/how-to-apply

 Where Can I Study Abroad?

 Psychology students planning to complete a portion of their major abroad have a wide variety of options.
-You will find that a large majority of the programs will work, especially if you’re looking to fulfill your psychology elective requirements.
+You will find that a large majority of the programs will work, especially if you’re looking to fulfill your Psychology Tier III elective requirements.
 Courses taken abroad need to meet the following criteria:

 -At least 2.7 semester units